SoniaZaldana/covid19-reporting/JSON_mapping.md

 - The "id" field of each question in this JSON form is the "name" field of the corresponding question in the XML form.
 - The "question" field of each question in this JSON form is the "title" field of the corresponding question in the XML form.
-- There are some exceptions to the above two statements which are commented in the JSON below.
+- There may be some exceptions to the above two statements which will be commented in the JSON below.
 - For questions where the user can check multiple options, the value of "response" should be a list.
 - All dates should be in the format "DD/MM/YYYY" to be consistent with the XML form.
 - The "followup_response" field only needs to be included if there are follow up responses in the form.
 For example: in "Section 2: Clinical Status"